sbip-sg/mecanywhere/README.md

     - `"environment": "development"` in `config.json` for python services.
     - For java services, just use the `verifier` or `issuer` profiles when activating the profile.
 - For docker local:
-    - `"environment": "docker-testnet"` in `config.json` for python services.
+    - `"environment": "docker_local"` in `config.json` for python services.
-    - For java services, include `docker-local` when activating the profile. (default in dockerfile)
+    - For java services, include `docker_local` when activating the profile. (default in dockerfile)
 - For docker testnet:
-    - `"environment": "docker-testnet"` in `config.json` for python services.
+    - `"environment": "docker_testnet"` in `config.json` for python services.
-    - For java services, include `docker-testnet` when activating the profile.
+    - For java services, include `docker_testnet` when activating the profile.
     - You may comment out the ganache service in `compose.yaml` since it is not used.

 ### Secret keys